WHAT TYPES OF ELASTOMERIC ROOF COATINGS ARE AVAILABLE?

 Silicone Roof Coatings

-Often compared to acrylic coatings due to their similar appearance, silicone roof coatings really aren’t that comparable.
+Often compared to acrylic coatings due to their similar appearance are silicone coatings.
 They are more expensive per gallon, but for that extra price tag you receive better reflectivity, better adhesion, no primer required, only one coat, and a 20 year lifespan.
-As you can see, the two systems are not that similar on a per-project basis.
 Silicone coatings often start out more expensive per-gallon, but as a whole the project is less expensive.
-Silicone roof coatings can also withstand ponding water, which acrylic coatings cannot.
+Silicone roof coatings are also great for withstanding ponding water.

 The primary weaknesses of silicone roof coatings are that they hold onto dirt and appear dirty, and they are also prone to tearing if a sharp object is dropped.
 However, there aren’t many roof coatings that can stand up to sharp objects being dropped on them.